quicwg/wg-materials/ietf103/minutes.md

 mnot: wg has expressed that we need a period of stability to let impls catch up

-mt: outright bugs will continue to get fixed. but soon a stable protocol will need to set in. suggests a speculative issue for improvements will be more aggressively closed - this does not exclude bugs. discussiing on list before opening issues will become better. editorial issues are always welcome with PR
+mt: outright bugs will continue to get fixed. but soon a stable protocol will need to set in. suggests a speculative issue for improvements will be more aggressively closed - this does not exclude bugs. discussing on list before opening issues will become better. editorial issues are always welcome with PR

-mt: we lack experience in deployment, and we need that before rfc. therefore get that soon. might mean there are some asthetic things that suck
+mt: we lack experience in deployment, and we need that before rfc. therefore get that soon. might mean there are some aesthetic things that suck

 (Long Header Slide 4)